-Expanding operations is a key element of many businesses’ plans.
-A survey of global businesses found that 97% of respondents plan to move into new international markets by the end of 2023.
-For many companies, venturing into new markets raises the question of whether or not to set up a subsidiary.
+Expanding operations is a key element of many businesses’ plans, and venturing into new markets raises the question of whether or not to set up a subsidiary.
 Often multiple factors come into play when making this decision.
 Here are 10 factors to consider.

 1. Greater access to talent.